jr0senblum/jwalk/README.md

 my fault.

 ###Dependencies
-Erlang 17.0 +
+Other then the below, there are no dependencies.
+The source code is a single file which includes eunit test cases.

-Builds with rebar3 or Hex
+* Erlang 17.0 +

-No other dependencies, the src code is a single file.
+* Builds with rebar3 and uses the Hex package manager

 ###QuickStart
 ##### clone